 Special promotions can cover a lot in the marketing world.
 An idea here is to plan a promotion around an industry event, holiday, season, or other timely events.

 For example, online stores and software as a service (SaaS) companies often plan promotional sales events around Cyber Monday.

 What if, instead of posting a single social media message to engage your following, you scheduled an entire queue of 10, 20, or heck, 30 messages across all of your social networks?

-In 2017, some predict 74% of all Internet traffic will be video.
+In 2021, some predict 80% of all internet traffic will be video.
 So video is huge.

 For marketing purposes, videos are great for showcasing culture/behind-the-scenes, product demos, service overviews, product ads, customer testimonials and case studies, fan shoutouts, team recruitment, event pre-promotion, entertainment, education, about us, and a whole lot more.

-Webinars are kinda like a class you teach your audience as an event.
+Webinars are kind of like a class you teach your audience as an event.
 You select a specific time and day, promote the event to your audience, and host the webinar usually with a deck and speaking points.